solana-developers/professional-education/README.md

 - Check [survey results on the TypeForm](https://admin.typeform.com/form/IPH0UGz7/results#responses)
 - Correct any bugs in the course material and or instructor notes

-- Send a follow up email, for example (modify as appropriate):
+- Send a follow-up email, for example (modify as appropriate):

 Send from personal account: